 Land & Biodiversity

 Farmers are the wardens of our land.
 In their hands lies both great potential and great challenges – feeding a growing population whilst also restoring ecological health.
 Land use is crucial to achieve a net zero carbon future as the land represents a significant sink in which to store carbon.

 Many Shropshire farmers are pioneering new methods of agricultural production and the industry as a whole has committed to achieve a net zero carbon future.
 How do we capture the lessons being learned and share best practice?

 The climate crisis will test our food supply chains and there will be a need to build local food resilience and local food networks.

-The aim of the Conference is to introduce some of the things that are already happening locally, to challenge the status quo and to explore the potential for farmers and rural communities to respond to the climate and ecological emergency.
+The aim of the Conference (and subsequent working group) is to introduce some of the things that are already happening locally, to challenge the status quo and to explore the potential for farmers and rural communities to respond to the climate and ecological emergency.

 Photographs by Rhian Pinches, South Shropshire Farmer

 Our current buildings – homes, businesses and community buildings – are not fit for a carbon-zero purpose.
 We need to find new ways to make them so.
 In addition we also need to be generating much more of our energy from renewable sources.
 We do not underestimate the difficulty of doing this, and know that others are finding ways forward.
 We want to learn from this work and think seriously about how we apply it to south Shropshire, and at what scale.

 We also recognise the huge potential it offers in stimulating new investment, creating warmer homes, improving health, lowering energy bills, generating our own power, creating local skilled jobs, as well as lowering carbon.